Register to get access to free programming courses with interactive exercises

 <section class="container" id="news-container"></section>

-In development, for classes, the second syntax is used and all other attributes are written in parentheses.
-There are no established standards here, but using it like this allows you to shorten your code in the following way, if you don't specify a tag, but write a class right away, Pug will automatically create a <div> with the right class.
+In development, we use the second syntax for classes and all other attributes written in parentheses.
+There are no established standards here, but using it like this allows you to shorten your code in the following way.

 .container(data-container='news')